American Jewish Joint Distribution Committee: Early Israel

 The time came for JDC to shift its focus in Europe from emergency relief to long-term rehabilitation.
 A large part of its evolving mission involved preparing the Jewish refugee population for new lives in the soon to be the Jewish state of Israel.
 Vocational training and hachsharot (agricultural training) centers were established for this purpose.

 The goal of resettlement carried its own hurdles.
-Since before the war, Israel had been under control of the British Mandatory Palestine, which severely restricted the immigration of Europe's Jewish refugees.
+Since before the war, Palestine had been under control of the British Mandatory Palestine, which severely restricted the immigration of Europe's Jewish refugees.
 Clandestine immigration went on in spite of the blockades, largely because of the work of Bricha and Aliyah Bet, two organized movements partially financed and supplied by JDC.
 When the British began interning illegal Jewish immigrants in detention camps in Cyprus, JDC furnished medical, educational, and social services for the detainees.

 Britain's eventual withdrawal set the stage for the May 15, 1948 Israeli Declaration of Independence, which quickly drew waves of Jews not only from Europe, but from across the Arab world.
 North Africa became an especially dangerous place for Jews following World War II, with Jews in Libya suffering a devastating pogrom in 1945.

 The 1948 Arab–Israeli War set off a wave of nationalist fervor in the region, leading to anti-Jewish riots in the Aden Protectorate, Morocco, and Tripoli, Libya.
 Nearly the entire Jewish population of Libya, 31,000 persons, immigrated to Israel within a few years.
 The JDC and Israel organized Operation Magic Carpet, the June 1948 airlift of 50,000 Yemenite Jews to Israel.
 In all, more than 300,000 Jews left North Africa for Israel.
 Thousands more Iraqi and Kurdish Jews were transported through Operation Ezra, also funded by JDC, after the Farhud.